skip to content

 3. Too Long or Too Short on Text

 This is a standard error most of the websites have.
 You don’t want too much or too little text on your website.
 A wordy or busy page may look spammy and can overwhelm the readers.
 A page with less content may look unprofessional, incomplete.
-And a sparsh website can negatively impact your SEO.
+And a sparse website can negatively impact your SEO.

 To avoid this, what you can do is to ensure each page has keyword-rich content that provides the users with value and relevant information.
 Avoid adding content just for the sake of increasing the text unless it provides value to the customers.